The following post was written by Noya Lizor, who was Director of Content at Viola from 2014-2019.

 When I met Playbuzz’s founder Shaul Olmert at the startup’s headquarters in Tel Aviv a couple of months ago, I was curious about what the demeanor of a guy whose company has grown from 0 to 350 million users in just over a year would be.
 It’s an astounding achievement no matter how you look at it, or “bonkers” as one journalist put it (my favorite description so far).

 Needless to say, the sight of a thousand puzzle pieces laid out all over his couch, with the frame of the puzzle already starting to take shape on the adjacent coffee table – definitely threw me.

 “I’m used to doing a few different things at once” he said when I questioned him about the puzzle.
-“This just helps me relax and concentrate.”
+“It just helps me relax and concentrate.”
 Obviously I thought it was odd, but then again, a sort of appropriate demonstration of playfulness from the guy who invented the term “Playful Content”.

 As the interview unfolded I was further surprised by the fact that although Shaul never stopped fiddling with the thousand-piece Marvel Comics puzzle (and making rather good progress in the hour and a half or so that we chatted) his answers to my questions were always on point and very well-articulated.
 Go figure.

-If you haven’t been hibernating for most of 2014, or have access to the internet, or aren’t one of the 42 people left in the world who aren’t on Facebook, then you’ve probably come across PlayBuzz at one point or another even if you weren’t aware of it at the time.
+If you’re like most people on Facebook, then you’ve probably come across Playbuzz at one point or another even if you weren’t aware of it at the time.
 Perhaps it was through a friend proudly sharing the results of a personality quiz like “What Animal Were You In A Past Life?” or a list like “12 Crazy Toilet Facts That Will Blow Your Mind!” or a poll like “Who Wore It Better: Jay Z or Harry Styles?”